 The skin, the largest and primary protective organ in the body, covers the body's entire external surface and serves as a first-order physical barrier against the environment.
-It has many functions including protection against ultraviolet (UV) light, temperature regulation, trauma, pathogens, microorganisms, and toxins, among others.
+It has many functions including protection against ultraviolet (UV) light, temperature regulation, trauma, protection from pathogens, microorganism and toxins, among others.
 Also, the skin plays a role in immunologic surveillance, sensory perception, control of insensible fluid loss, and homeostasis in general.
 The skin is also highly adaptive and has different thickness and functions in specialized parts like the palms, soles, elbows, knees, etc.

 The skin is made up of the epidermis and dermis.
 The dermis is the deeper layer and rests on a subcutaneous layer of fat (panniculus adiposis).
 Embryologically, the epidermis originates from the surface ectoderm.
 It is infiltrated with pigment-producing cells known as melanocytes, which originate from the neural crest.
 Other cell types present in the epidermis include keratinocytes, antigen processing Langerhans cells, and Merkel cells, tactile receptors that sense pressure changes at the bottom of the epidermis.
 The dermis is embryologically derived from the mesoderm and contains connective tissue macromolecular components and cells.
 It includes elastic fibers, collagen, nerves, blood vessels, adipocytes (fat cells), and fibroblasts.